Services

 • Implementation planning

-• Structured pilot planning
+• Labor-market source planning

 Example impact

-A genetics unit turned into a full instructional improvement cycle.
+Classroom data turned into a full instructional improvement cycle.

-In one high school biology unit, this workflow connected planning, assessment, differentiation, and data analysis into one system.
-The class grew from 24.2% to 72.9% overall, while the lowest-starting students grew over 600% from pre-assessment.
-The process also identified clear strengths, reteach priorities, and next instructional steps.
+In one classroom implementation, this workflow connected planning, assessment, differentiation, and data analysis into one system.
+Results improved from 24.2% to 72.9% overall, while the highest-need group made substantial gains from the starting assessment.
+The process also identified clear strengths, support priorities, and next instructional steps.

 Why this matters